MBACP (East Durham Counselling)

 I’m trained in integrative counselling, which means I have lots of different techniques to choose from when deciding what will help my clients the most; I draw from person-centred, psychodynamic and cognitive-behavioural therapies depending on the presenting issues and client's needs.

-I have experience of working with abuse, anxiety, bereavement, depression, domestic violence, eating disorders, OCD, PTSD, relationship issues, self-harm, stress, trauma and dissociation, as well as experience of working with those on the autistic spectrum.
+I have experience of working with abuse, anxiety, bereavement, depression, domestic violence, eating disorders, OCD, PTSD, relationship issues, self-harm, stress, trauma and dissociation.
+I am also particularly interested in working with neurodiversity - ASD, ADHD, ODD, tourettes and more.

 I offer a variety of methods of counselling, including online and telephone sessions, face to face counselling in our lovely therapy room, and a walk and talk option for those who might not feel comfortable in a traditional counselling environment.

 The best therapy is always built on the foundation of a genuine, honest relationship, and it’s important that a counsellor and client are the right fit for each other.

 For that reason, your initial consultation session will always be free, with no obligation to return if you don’t feel that counselling will help you.

 - FdA Counselling - University of Sunderland - Distinction

 - Trauma and Complex Trauma Theory to Practice - Recovery-focused training pathway, stages 1a and 4a - Betsy de Thierry

 - Certificate in Understand Children and Young People's Mental Health